ltiao/ltiao.github.io.nikola/posts/favorite-quotes.rst

    When nothing seems to help, I go and look at a stonecutter hammering away at his rock, perhaps a hundred times without as much as a crack showing in it.
-Yet at the hundred and first blow it will split in two, and I know it was not that last blow that did it, but all that had gone before
+Yet at the hundred and first blow it will split in two, and I know it was not that last blow that did it, but all that had gone before.

    -- Jacob A. Riis